BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequest.md

 `func (o *ConfigPutRequest) HasExtendedCommunityList() bool`

 HasExtendedCommunityList returns a boolean if a field has been set.

+### GetImageUpdateSets

+`func (o *ConfigPutRequest) GetImageUpdateSets() ConfigPutRequestImageUpdateSets`

+GetImageUpdateSets returns the ImageUpdateSets field if non-nil, zero value otherwise.

+### GetImageUpdateSetsOk

+`func (o *ConfigPutRequest) GetImageUpdateSetsOk() (*ConfigPutRequestImageUpdateSets, bool)`

+GetImageUpdateSetsOk returns a tuple with the ImageUpdateSets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetImageUpdateSets

+`func (o *ConfigPutRequest) SetImageUpdateSets(v ConfigPutRequestImageUpdateSets)`

+SetImageUpdateSets sets ImageUpdateSets field to given value.

+### HasImageUpdateSets

+`func (o *ConfigPutRequest) HasImageUpdateSets() bool`

+HasImageUpdateSets returns a boolean if a field has been set.

+### GetIpFilter

+`func (o *ConfigPutRequest) GetIpFilter() ConfigPutRequestIpFilter`

+GetIpFilter returns the IpFilter field if non-nil, zero value otherwise.

+### GetIpFilterOk

+`func (o *ConfigPutRequest) GetIpFilterOk() (*ConfigPutRequestIpFilter, bool)`

+GetIpFilterOk returns a tuple with the IpFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIpFilter

+`func (o *ConfigPutRequest) SetIpFilter(v ConfigPutRequestIpFilter)`

+SetIpFilter sets IpFilter field to given value.

+### HasIpFilter

+`func (o *ConfigPutRequest) HasIpFilter() bool`

+HasIpFilter returns a boolean if a field has been set.

+### GetFeatureFlag

+`func (o *ConfigPutRequest) GetFeatureFlag() ConfigPutRequestFeatureFlag`

+GetFeatureFlag returns the FeatureFlag field if non-nil, zero value otherwise.

+### GetFeatureFlagOk

+`func (o *ConfigPutRequest) GetFeatureFlagOk() (*ConfigPutRequestFeatureFlag, bool)`

+GetFeatureFlagOk returns a tuple with the FeatureFlag field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFeatureFlag

+`func (o *ConfigPutRequest) SetFeatureFlag(v ConfigPutRequestFeatureFlag)`

+SetFeatureFlag sets FeatureFlag field to given value.

+### HasFeatureFlag

+`func (o *ConfigPutRequest) HasFeatureFlag() bool`

+HasFeatureFlag returns a boolean if a field has been set.

+### GetPacketQueue

+`func (o *ConfigPutRequest) GetPacketQueue() ConfigPutRequestPacketQueue`

+GetPacketQueue returns the PacketQueue field if non-nil, zero value otherwise.

+### GetPacketQueueOk

+`func (o *ConfigPutRequest) GetPacketQueueOk() (*ConfigPutRequestPacketQueue, bool)`

+GetPacketQueueOk returns a tuple with the PacketQueue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPacketQueue

+`func (o *ConfigPutRequest) SetPacketQueue(v ConfigPutRequestPacketQueue)`

+SetPacketQueue sets PacketQueue field to given value.

+### HasPacketQueue

+`func (o *ConfigPutRequest) HasPacketQueue() bool`

+HasPacketQueue returns a boolean if a field has been set.

+### GetServicePortProfile

+`func (o *ConfigPutRequest) GetServicePortProfile() ConfigPutRequestServicePortProfile`

+GetServicePortProfile returns the ServicePortProfile field if non-nil, zero value otherwise.

+### GetServicePortProfileOk

+`func (o *ConfigPutRequest) GetServicePortProfileOk() (*ConfigPutRequestServicePortProfile, bool)`

+GetServicePortProfileOk returns a tuple with the ServicePortProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServicePortProfile

+`func (o *ConfigPutRequest) SetServicePortProfile(v ConfigPutRequestServicePortProfile)`

+SetServicePortProfile sets ServicePortProfile field to given value.

+### HasServicePortProfile

+`func (o *ConfigPutRequest) HasServicePortProfile() bool`

+HasServicePortProfile returns a boolean if a field has been set.

+### GetDeviceVoiceSettings

+`func (o *ConfigPutRequest) GetDeviceVoiceSettings() ConfigPutRequestDeviceVoiceSettings`

+GetDeviceVoiceSettings returns the DeviceVoiceSettings field if non-nil, zero value otherwise.

+### GetDeviceVoiceSettingsOk

+`func (o *ConfigPutRequest) GetDeviceVoiceSettingsOk() (*ConfigPutRequestDeviceVoiceSettings, bool)`

+GetDeviceVoiceSettingsOk returns a tuple with the DeviceVoiceSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceVoiceSettings

+`func (o *ConfigPutRequest) SetDeviceVoiceSettings(v ConfigPutRequestDeviceVoiceSettings)`

+SetDeviceVoiceSettings sets DeviceVoiceSettings field to given value.

+### HasDeviceVoiceSettings

+`func (o *ConfigPutRequest) HasDeviceVoiceSettings() bool`

+HasDeviceVoiceSettings returns a boolean if a field has been set.

+### GetAuthenticatedEthPort

+`func (o *ConfigPutRequest) GetAuthenticatedEthPort() ConfigPutRequestAuthenticatedEthPort`

+GetAuthenticatedEthPort returns the AuthenticatedEthPort field if non-nil, zero value otherwise.

+### GetAuthenticatedEthPortOk

+`func (o *ConfigPutRequest) GetAuthenticatedEthPortOk() (*ConfigPutRequestAuthenticatedEthPort, bool)`

+GetAuthenticatedEthPortOk returns a tuple with the AuthenticatedEthPort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthenticatedEthPort

+`func (o *ConfigPutRequest) SetAuthenticatedEthPort(v ConfigPutRequestAuthenticatedEthPort)`

+SetAuthenticatedEthPort sets AuthenticatedEthPort field to given value.

+### HasAuthenticatedEthPort

+`func (o *ConfigPutRequest) HasAuthenticatedEthPort() bool`

+HasAuthenticatedEthPort returns a boolean if a field has been set.

+### GetVoicePortProfiles

+`func (o *ConfigPutRequest) GetVoicePortProfiles() ConfigPutRequestVoicePortProfiles`

+GetVoicePortProfiles returns the VoicePortProfiles field if non-nil, zero value otherwise.

+### GetVoicePortProfilesOk

+`func (o *ConfigPutRequest) GetVoicePortProfilesOk() (*ConfigPutRequestVoicePortProfiles, bool)`

+GetVoicePortProfilesOk returns a tuple with the VoicePortProfiles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVoicePortProfiles

+`func (o *ConfigPutRequest) SetVoicePortProfiles(v ConfigPutRequestVoicePortProfiles)`

+SetVoicePortProfiles sets VoicePortProfiles field to given value.

+### HasVoicePortProfiles

+`func (o *ConfigPutRequest) HasVoicePortProfiles() bool`

+HasVoicePortProfiles returns a boolean if a field has been set.

+### GetEndpoint

+`func (o *ConfigPutRequest) GetEndpoint() ConfigPutRequestEndpoint`

+GetEndpoint returns the Endpoint field if non-nil, zero value otherwise.

+### GetEndpointOk

+`func (o *ConfigPutRequest) GetEndpointOk() (*ConfigPutRequestEndpoint, bool)`

+GetEndpointOk returns a tuple with the Endpoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEndpoint

+`func (o *ConfigPutRequest) SetEndpoint(v ConfigPutRequestEndpoint)`

+SetEndpoint sets Endpoint field to given value.

+### HasEndpoint

+`func (o *ConfigPutRequest) HasEndpoint() bool`

+HasEndpoint returns a boolean if a field has been set.

+### GetMacFilter

+`func (o *ConfigPutRequest) GetMacFilter() ConfigPutRequestMacFilter`

+GetMacFilter returns the MacFilter field if non-nil, zero value otherwise.

+### GetMacFilterOk

+`func (o *ConfigPutRequest) GetMacFilterOk() (*ConfigPutRequestMacFilter, bool)`

+GetMacFilterOk returns a tuple with the MacFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMacFilter

+`func (o *ConfigPutRequest) SetMacFilter(v ConfigPutRequestMacFilter)`

+SetMacFilter sets MacFilter field to given value.

+### HasMacFilter

+`func (o *ConfigPutRequest) HasMacFilter() bool`

+HasMacFilter returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)